The Jolson Story: Filming

-Much of the plot was fictionalized.
-There is no evidence that Jolson ever appeared as a child singer.
-His mother is shown as still alive at the end of the picture.
-In fact, she died in 1895, when he was nine years old, and he was brought up by his sister.
-His brother Harry is eliminated as is much of his early career.
-Jolson actually had three managers, who were combined into the William Demarest character "Steve Martin".
-Ruby Keeler, Jolson's third wife, refused to allow her name to be used, so the writers used an alias, "Julie Benson".
+A scene where Jolson sang "Sonny Boy" was cut out because it slowed the action despite rights to the song costing $50,000.
+The song was ultimately used three years later in a sequel, Jolson Sings Again.

+There are varying accounts of the final cost.
+Skolsky said it was budgeted at $1,150,000 but after filming he authorized the construction of more elaborate sets and the re-recording of certain songs, raising the final budget was $2,500,000.
+According to Variety the negative cost was $2 million but this went up to $2.8 million after Columbia paid for film prints, advertising, and overhead.

+Larry Parks found the leading role challenging -- because Jolson himself was on the set watching his every move, and "Jolson was never too happy with me" -- and difficult, because Parks had no firsthand knowledge of Jolson's stage mannerisms.
+"All Jolson's movies were Warner Bros. and we were making The Jolson Story for Columbia.
+So Harry Cohn, the studio boss, asked Jack Warner if we could borrow the Jolson films so I could study them.
+And Jack Warner, in a heartwarming display of reciprocity, said 'Hell, no.'"

 Release

 Promotion

 Columbia was very careful about publicizing the picture.
 Motion Picture Herald reported four considerations: modern audiences didn't know Jolson; his songs were now dated; his still-familiar blackface characterizations might not be well received in certain parts of America; and the film's leading man was unknown to many audiences.
 Columbia addressed these problems by issuing two sets of advertising—one "neutral" set, showing the Jolson figure in silhouette, and one set for general release after the first engagements, including Parks's likeness and calling attention to the critics' rave reviews.
 As the release date approached, Columbia arranged advertising tie-ups with a new Decca Records album of Jolson favorites, and promoted the film in radio commercials.
 Immediately before release, Columbia received a tremendous boost when the American Veterans' Committee in New York gave Jolson a testimonial dinner, well attended by current celebrities and broadcast nationally on radio.